LwaziV/assessment_lv_20240419/Scenarios/.NET/FrameworkIntegration/Answer.md

 Always have a backup of the application just incase you need to go back to the previous version.

 If all goes well, then management will be informed and decide on a rollout date of the entire application.

+time spent:
+I spent roughly 30 minutes on this section.